 For example, rights of way over the land enjoyed by a neighbour.
+You will need to advise the client on their enforceability and potential impact on the client.
+Refer back to the Land Law section of the guide.

 7: Check the mortgages